-In the previous article, I explored how different areas of your body and different types of thought can have the effect of blocking or dampening the experiencing of light bulb moments.
+In What Blocks Light Bulb Moments?, I explored how different areas of your body and different types of thought can have the effect of blocking or dampening the experiencing of light bulb moments.

 A light bulb moment is different from any old thought as it affects our whole body, and mind.
 People who have experienced light bulb moments report how they can feel it in their water and how it affects every bone in their body.
 If you have one in the middle of the night, you can be kept awake for hours and compelled to get up and write it all down.